 Inventory is valued at the lower of the cost or net realizable value.
 Cost is determined using the standard costing method.
 Net realizable value is determined based on the item selling price.
 Inventory is periodically reviewed in order to identify obsolete or damaged items or impaired values.
-The Company did not record impairment of inventory during the fiscal years ended September 30, 2018 and 2017, respectively.
+The Company did not record impairment of inventory during the fiscal years ended September 30, 2019 and 2018, respectively.

 Inventory consists of finished goods that are to be shipped to customers and parts used for minor repairs of ReliAlertTM, Shadow, and other tracking devices.
 Completed and shipped ReliAlertTM and other tracking devices are reflected in Monitoring Equipment.
-As of September 30, 2018 and September 30, 2017, respectively, inventory consisted of the following:
+As of September 30, 2019 and September 30, 2018, inventory consisted of the following:

-2018 2017 Finished goods inventory \$ 304,053 \$ 288,744 Reserve for damaged or obsolete inventory (26,934) (26,934) Total inventory, net of reserves \$ 277,119 \$ 261,810
+2019 2018 Finished goods inventory \$ 301,435 \$ 304,053 Reserve for damaged or obsolete inventory (26,934) (26,934) Total inventory, net of reserves \$ 274,501 \$ 277,119

 The Company uses a third-party fulfillment service provider.
-As a result of this service, the Company's employees do not assemble, repair or process inventory or monitoring equipment being shipped directly from suppliers.
+As a result of this service, the Company's employees do not actively assemble new product or repair damaged inventory or monitoring equipment shipped directly from suppliers.
 Purchases of monitoring equipment are recognized directly.
 Management believes this process reduces maintenance and fulfillment costs associated with inventory and monitoring equipment.